 - Adaptive and accessible for all

-The DT rotations include Food Technology, Resistant Materials, STEM and Textiles.
-In Yr 8 this also includes Art.
+The DT rotations include Food Technology, Resistant Materials and Textiles.

 KS2 & KS3 Curriculums